lindbrook/cholera/docs/pump.neighborhoods.md

 ### Note on `neighborhoodWalking()`

-`neighborhoodWalking()` and `addNeighborhood()` are computationally intensive.
+`neighborhoodWalking()` is computationally intensive.
 Using R version 3.5.1 on a single core of a 2.3 GHz Intel i7, plotting observed paths to PDF takes about 5 seconds; doing the same for expected paths takes about 28 seconds.
 Using the functions' parallel implementation on 4 physical (8 logical) cores, the times fall to about 4 and 11 seconds.

 Note that parallelization is currently only available on Linux and Mac.